Alternate Job Titles: Product Development Manager, Product Development Engineering Manager, Manager of Product Development Engineering

 Source: HR Reported data as of May 30, 2018

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Product Development Manager that make less than that salary.
 For example 50% of the people who perform the job of Product Development Manager are expected to make less than the median.

 Manages and coordinates product development projects.
 Evaluates and resolves technical feasibility, design optimization, and production issues.
 Ensures that labeling and marketing/promotional literature match product specifications.
 Researches and monitors existing client base and industry developments and identifies potential new product opportunities.
-Works with other departments to establish a design, technology, product development, and vendor strategy.
+Works with other departments to establish design, technology, product development, and vendor strategy.
 Manages project budgets and prepares financial analysis reports for top management.
-May require a bachelor's degree with at least 7 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+May require bachelor's degree or in related area.
 Typically reports to top management.
+Manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+Extensive knowledge of department processes.
+Typically requires 5 years experience in the related areas an individual contributor.
+1 to 3 years supervisory experience may be required.
 View full job description